BrunnoG92/DecoderUTF8/README.md

 * 0.0.1
-    * Work in progress - Firts version
+    * Work in progress - First version